Last updated on April 13th, 2023 at 05:23 am

 The main difference I’m sure you’re aware of is size.
 Most RVs are much larger and heavier than your family car (in fact, your RV may be able to tow your family car, no problem), and this can pose the most stress for you, the driver.
 When it comes to driving something longer and heavier than you’re used to, your safety should be the number one priority.

 There are many RV classes and options out there, including models with safety features that will help you feel more secure on the road.
-While none of them are too difficult to drive (with practice, of course), there are two main options to consider, especially when you’re looking at maneuverability on the road.
+While none of them are too difficult to drive (with practice, of course), there are things to consider, especially when you’re looking at maneuverability on the road.

 Are Towable RVs Difficult To Drive?

 The main difference between towable rigs and motorhomes is hitching.
 If you’re looking at towable travel trailers, I cannot recommend sway bars and weight distribution options enough.
-The longer your travel trailer, the harder it will be to control on the roads, especially on freeways.
+The longer your travel trailer, the harder it will be to control on the roads, especially on freeways, and this can make towable RVs more difficult to drive.

 My trailer may be heavy (a 1976 model year; they only made them so light back in the day!) but the length doesn’t compare to the average towable RV out there.

-When shopping for an RV, choosing something light may be an appealing option for you: easier to brake, easier to control, easier on your towing vehicle.
+When shopping for an RV, choosing something light may be an appealing option for you: easier to brake, easier to control, and easier on your towing vehicle.
 But no matter what rig you choose, make sure you choose the right hitch.
-I would feel completely unsafe without my sway bars!
+I would feel completely unsafe without my sway bars, and driving would be a lot more difficult.

-Fifth-wheel trailers are similar in your concerns.
-Your hitch must compensate for the weight of the trailer, and freeways can be just as tricky, especially given how big most fifth-wheels are!
+Fifth-wheel trailers require a lot of similar considerations, as your hitch must compensate for the weight of the trailer, and freeways can be just as tricky, especially given how big most fifth-wheels are!
 However, many RVers love this style of hitch and find driving easier with it.

 Class Bs are the smallest of motorhome options but are usually vans and other easy-to-drive options.
 They are no longer than 23 feet and are fairly basic inside; you’ll have a bed and some storage but often other amenities fall by the wayside due to the size of the vehicle.